The Zoo Fence

 Technically sattva is that place where the mind is not.
 At some point, at some moment in our spiritual quest, the mind silences.
 It seems to occur either all at once or over time bit by bit.
 But in all cases (that I know of), there seems to be an unpredictable moment when the mind as we know it (mental noise?), stops, permanently.
 It is, simply, gone.
 And what’s left is What Is — what we are and have always been, although distracted, confused, blinded, ignorant, by The Veil.

 The Veil is lifted.
 The ego is extinguished.
 And we are at Peace.
 (A personal aside: I heard or read of some Teacher saying that actually a small percentage of the ego remains as long as the physical body remains alive.
 Why?
 I dunno.
-To know to flush a toilet?
-I mean, think about it.)
+To know to flush a toilet?)

 Anyway, that sounds like Self Realization.
 In the (disrespectful, perhaps, but funny) words of Frank Costanza on the Seinfeld television show, Serenity Now!
 Except what Costanza is shouting about there is probably not the same serenity Teachers exhibit.